 In the case of Ilex decidua, Radford recognized two varieties, longipes and decidua.
 He also provided two maps, one for decidua var longipes (correct), and one for Ilex decidua, which should have been labeled Ilex decidua var decidua.
 It turns out that this is a common error in the flora.
 Nearly every case where there are is a nominal variety (Aus beus var beus) and one or more other varieties (Aus beus var ceus), the printed map of the distribution of the nominal variety is incorrectly labeled as the full species (Aus beus).
 We need to systematically search out these cases and relabel the records in our database with the correct names.
 We also need to keep a list of the taxa where this error occurs so that we can notify USDA and Kartesz.

-#7 Updated by xianhua liu over 11 years ago
+#7 Updated by xianhua liu almost 12 years ago

 Thanks.
 I am clear now about the issue.
 Here enclosed please find the excel file that contains all the Vars in RAB concepts.

 So, the Ilex decidua (Radford et al. 1968) records should all be changed to Ilex decidua var. decidua(Radford et al. 1968).
 Right?
 If it is correct, then

 Ilex decidua var. decidua(Radford et al. 1968) will not show up at all since there is no relationship between Ilex longipes (Weakley 2005) and Ilex decidua var. decidua(Radford et al. 1968).